-Following the Minister's approval of the Terms of Reference, Walker will issue a Notice of Commencement of Environmental Assessment.
+If the Minister approves the ToR, Walker will issue a Notice of Commencement of EA.
 The Notice will provide information to interested parties about the next steps in the process, what is being proposed, and how to become involved.

 Alternative Methods (Public Event 1)